Bangladesh Unrest Continues: Days After Usman Hadi's Killing, Yet Another Student Leader Shot Down in Khulna

 Advertisement

-According to NCP official Saif Nawaz, Sikdar—the party’s Khulna divisional convener and a vital labor organizer—was attacked while coordinating efforts for an upcoming rally.
+According to NCP official Saif Nawaz, Sikdar—the party’s Khulna divisional convener and a vital labour organiser—was attacked while coordinating efforts for an upcoming rally.

-Police reported that after the incident the bystanders took Sikdar to the Khulna Medical College Private Hospital and was later shifted to a private diagnostic center for specialized imaging.
+Police reported that after the incident, the bystanders took Sikdar to the Khulna Medical College Private Hospital and he was later shifted to a private diagnostic centre for specialised imaging.
 However, he succumbed to the gunshot wound on the left side of the head shortly after.

 Advertisement